turbot/steampipe-docs/docs/reference/env-vars/steampipe_database_ssl_password.md

 # STEAMPIPE_DATABASE_SSL_PASSWORD

 Sets the `server.key` passphrase.
-By default, this value is empty because of steampipe that generates a certificate without passphrase.
-To use your own certificate, set the `STEAMPIPE_DATABASE_SSL_PASSWORD` variable and start the steampipe service.
+By default, Steampipe generates a certificate without a passphrase; you only need to set this variable if you use a custom certificate that is protected by a passphrase.

-Note the following:
+To use a custom certificate with a passphrase:
-- If `STEAMPIPE_DATABASE_SSL_PASSWORD` is passed to `steampipe service start`, steampipe will behave as if the key were protected by a passphrase.
+- `STEAMPIPE_DATABASE_SSL_PASSWORD` must be set when you start Steampipe.
-- The `server.key` content **must** contains [Proc-Type](https://datatracker.ietf.org/doc/html/rfc1421#section-4.6.1.1) and [DEK-Info](https://datatracker.ietf.org/doc/html/rfc1421#section-4.6.1.3) headers.
+- The `server.key` content **must** contain [Proc-Type](https://datatracker.ietf.org/doc/html/rfc1421#section-4.6.1.1) and [DEK-Info](https://datatracker.ietf.org/doc/html/rfc1421#section-4.6.1.3) headers.

 ## Usage
-Start the steampipe service with a custom password:
+Start the Steampipe service with a custom password:

 ```bash
 export STEAMPIPE_DATABASE_SSL_PASSWORD=MyPassPhrase
 steampipe service start
 ```